Anopheles: Taxonomy

-Subgenus Nyssorhynchus has been divided in three sections: Albimanus (19 species), Argyritarsis (11 species) and Myzorhynchella (4 species).
-The Argyritarsis section has been subdivided into Albitarsis and Argyritarsis groups.

-The Anopheles group was divided by Edwards into four series: Anopheles (worldwide), Myzorhynchus (Palearctic, Oriental, Australasian and Afrotropical), Cycloleppteron (Neotropical) and Lophoscelomyia (Oriental); and two groups, Arribalzagia (Neotropical) and Christya (Afrotropical).
-Reid and Knight (1961) modified this classification and consequently subdivided the subgenus Anopheles into two sections, Angusticorn and Laticorn and six series.
-The Arribalzagia and Christya Groups were considered to be series.
-The Laticorn Section includes the Arribalzagia (24 species), Christya and Myzorhynchus series.
-The Angusticorn section includes members of the Anopheles, Cycloleppteron and Lophoscelomyia series.

-All species known to carry human malaria lie within either the Myzorhynchus or the Anopheles series.

-Life stages
+Life cycle

-Like all mosquitoes, anophelines go through four stages in their life cycles: egg, larva, pupa, and imago.
+Like all mosquitoes, anophelines go through four stages in their life cycles: egg, larva, pupa, and adult.
 The first three stages are aquatic and together last 5–14 days, depending on the species and the ambient temperature.
-The adult stage is when the female Anopheles mosquito acts as malaria vector.
+The adult stage is when the female Anopheles acts as malaria vector.
 The adult females can live up to a month (or more in captivity), but most probably do not live more than two weeks in nature.